-This qualification is internationally recognised by City and Guilds and prepares you for employment as a salon junior or assistant in a hairdressing or beauty salon.
+This qualification is internationally recognised and prepares you for employment as a salon junior or assistant in a hairdressing or beauty salon.

 The course is based at Boston College and Boston College Spalding College which both have fully equipped salons open to the public.